grossqx/wormhole/README.md

 # TODOs:

+wormhole tool
+- backup and restore
+    - basic backup and restore functions at wh-storage (low-level - source dir - dest dir)
+    - run backup or restore over docker stack or all stacks (like manage)
+    - sync backup folder to other hosts

 wormhole-installer:
 - fix incorrect network interface being picked when pi is on both eth and wifi
+- mc theme setter fix

 wormholeinstalld.sh:
-- backup and restore docker storage
+- restore docker volumes from backup
 - nfs server (userful.sh)
 - ufw